rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 ### Current set of numeric algorithms

-[@P3179R9], "C++ Parallel Range Algorithms," is in the last stages of wording review as of the publication date.
+[@P3179R9], "C++ Parallel Range Algorithms," was voted into the Working Draft for C++26 during the June 2025 Sofia meeting.
 [@P3179R9] explicitly defers adding `ranges` versions of the numeric algorithms.
 This proposal does that.
 As such, we focus on the 11 algorithms in [numeric.ops]{- .sref}.